MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 var requestBuilder = todoClient.taskLists().byTaskListId("taskListId").toDos().byToDoId("todoId").assignedTo;
 ```

-This indexer always return a value (non-null) and never throws an exception.
+This indexer always returns a value (non-null) and never throws an exception.

 ### Method with parameters